 Service Area Budget pressure Ongoing Narrative

 2024/25

 £ £

-Repairs and Void ls:
+Repairs and Void

-- Specialist Support contractors 500,000 500,000 During 2023/24 the Council experienced a significant increase in demand for roofing and fencing repairs that were carried forward into 2024/25.
-Also the enhanced budget of £500k, approved in 2023/24 to manage damp and mould cases, was fully spent.
-With the current caseload remaining high it is expected that the approved budget of £250k for 2024/25 will not meet the demand and additional budget will be required.
+- Specialist Support contractors 500,000 500,000 repairs that were carrie 2023/24 to manage da high it is expected that additional budget will In total an additional £ ed forward into 20 imp and mould ca the approved bu be required.
+500K of resource d a significant increase in demand for roofing and fencing 024/25.
+Also the enhanced budget of £500k, approved in ases, was fully spent.
+With the current caseload remaining dget of £250k for 2024/25 will not meet the demand and are required to cover the cost of these jobs as the current ent.

-ent.
 A breakdown of the jobs and associated pressures can

+Donois Timo D 1

-Repair Type Pressure (£)
+Repair Type Roofing Pressure (£) 250,000

-Roofing 250,000

 Damp and Mould 125,000

 Fencing 125,000

 Total 500,000

-- (during quarter 4 of 20 Framework being pro- included on the Forwa It is considered prude be required in future y year and future press 23/24, pending the cured during 2024 ard Plan for the Ca ent to assume that /ears.
-Demand for ures will be incorp m specialist contractors to undertake the necessary works e completion of a new Repairs and Void Contractor /25.
-This is currently in progress with the contract award abinet meeting in September 2024. c, based on recent figures, additional budget in this area will specialist repairs will be monitored during this financial forated in the revision of the HRA Business Plan, which will

-mme of gutter cle er 2024. arances/repairs is due to commence in Q2 which aims to of future repairs arising from leaking or blocked gutters
+during quarter 4 of 202 Framework being procincluded on the Forwal It is considered pruder be required in future you year and future pressure be presented to the Cal 23/24, pending the cured during 2024, and Plan for the Cant to assume that ears.
+Demand for the will be incorpabinet in Novemb m specialist contractors to undertake the necessary works to completion of a new Repairs and Void Contractor /25.
+This is currently in progress with the contract award abinet meeting in September 2024.
+The based on recent figures, additional budget in this area will specialist repairs will be monitored during this financial orated in the revision of the HRA Business Plan, which will er 2024.
+The arances/repairs is due to commence in Q2 which aims to of future repairs arising from leaking or blocked gutters

 Service Area Budget pressure Ongoing Narrative 2024/25 £ £ and/or downpipes, which evidence suggests is a frequent cause of the roofing and drainage repairs being reported.
 The pilot will be evaluated to inform the design and implementation of a wider cyclical programme to be delivered from 2025/26 onwards.
 If successful, the Council would expect to see reduced repair volumes and therefore reduced budget requirement for specialist contractors beyond 2025/26.
 Whilst funding had been included in the 204/25 HRA budget to clear the historic backlog of fencing repairs, there is a budget pressure arising from newly reported repairs over the last two quarters, for which contractor support is also needed to enable these to be managed effectively.
 A Fencing Policy has been drafted as part of a new Repairs and Maintenance Policy that the Cabinet will consider alongside this report.
 Once the policy is considered and approved, taking into account feedback from tenants, the demand on the service and budget pressures arising from fencing related repairs can be better managed and reduced in future years. - Staffing resources 375,000 95,000 Both a Member led and separate independent review of the Council's Housing Repairs and Voids Service were completed in 2023/24.
 The reviews identified the need to increase staffing capacity and skills to help drive forward required service improvements.
 Improvement Plans have been put in place in response to the reviews, to: Increase service resilience and flexibility, where teams can respond to fluctuating service demands.
 Ensure high levels of customer satisfaction, driven by consistently delivering against legal obligations and/or published service standards.
-Make better use of resources through increased productivity and improved VFM in contract management. \mathcal{D} Enable greater collaborative working and joined up services.
+Make better use of resources through increased productivity and improved VFM in contract management.
+Enable greater collaborative working and joined up services.
 Ensure services are easy to deal with, including improving the Council's on-line repairs service offer, with timely and effective communications with customers.